 And we just have to mention one of Luther's favorite ideas: the glass-bottom boat.
 You'll find it onboard our ships sailing Caribbean itineraries.
 It’s the perfect way to see the world below the surface, without getting wet.

 Live comfortably onboard

 Blount ships have never stopped evolving.
 Through the years, we've added many features and refurbished the décor.
 But one thing has stayed the same- a dedication to a casual cruising experience.
-There’s no white glove dining service, no formal attire, and no luxurious staterooms.
+There’s no white glove dining service, no formal attire, and no luxurious cabins.
 But there is a 180-degree vista-view lounge —the ideal place to get to know your fellow passengers as glorious, scenic landscapes unfold before you.
 Go upstairs, and you’ll find the upper deck, the perfect place to catch a breathtaking view, or catch a few rays.

 When it comes time for a good night’s sleep, our ships offer four categories of small ship cruising cabins.
 Each feature individual air conditioning, which continuously brings fresh air into your room, day and night.
-Your room also features a private shower and washrooms, and a fresh, smoke-free environment.
-Add the refurbished staterooms onboard our Grande class ships, and you get a casual, relaxing, welcoming place to end the day.
+Your room also features a private shower and bathrooms, and a fresh, smoke-free environment.
+Add the refurbished cabins onboard our Grande class ships, and you get a casual, relaxing, welcoming place to end the day.

 It’s all a part of what makes cruising on a Blount ship so amazing.
 The kind of innovations that make adventure possible, open up new places to exploration, and make your journey as comfortable as possible.